th2-net/th2-docs/content/deploy/infrastructure/th2-infra-schema/overview.md

 ## Example

-You can check modules graphs created automatically from branch of [infra-schema-demo](https://github.com/th2-net/th2-infra-schema-demo).
+Here's a graph representation of the modules as per [infra-schema-demo](https://github.com/th2-net/th2-infra-schema-demo).
+The diagram is created automatically from a branch of your choice (see the dropdown menu in the upper part; also, feel free to customize the graph using toggle switches and selecting/deselecting specific component groups).

 import InfraViewer from "~/components/apps/infra-viewer/InfraViewer.vue"
 <InfraViewer style="height: 80vh" />